hannadomagala/mindcleaner/README.md

 ![Mind Cleaner](https://github.com/hannadomagala/mindcleaner/blob/master/screenshots/Untitled-7.jpg?raw=true)

-MindCleaner is a tool that helps you stay focused by GTD methology.
+MindCleaner is a tool that helps you stay focused by GTD methology.<br/>
+(*use desktop for now, there are some bugs to fix on small screens*)<br/>
 [Try yourself](https://mind-cleaner.herokuapp.com/)

 ## Stay focused